 Expansion is never easy but expanding into Germany is something else

 For a company that is trying to ease the burden of bureaucratic systems, Pleo came face to face with the biggest baddest bureaucratic system when they decided to expand into Germany.

 Germany’s incorporation process is antithetical to the one in Denmark where Pleo is based.
 The latter has company formation regulations that promote entrepreneurship while the former’s is all about imposing rules to promote order.
-In Denmark you can incorporate a company online in no time at all, whereas in Germany you have to submit several paper forms to different government agencies, visit a notary, open a business account to deposit your share capital into and get entered into the commercial register.
+In Denmark, you can incorporate a company online in no time at all, whereas in Germany you have to submit several paper forms to different government agencies, visit a notary, open a business account to deposit your share capital and get entered into the commercial register.

 This is something that Pleo came up against when they took that first crucial step to enter the German market by creating a business entity.
-The road map to incorporation is long and most of it is has to be done IRL.
+The road map to incorporation is long and most of it has to be done IRL.

 After incorporation, the bureaucracy party is just getting started

 Once you jump through the company formation hoops in Germany, the fun doesn’t stop there.
 You have to then figure out payroll, income tax and all the related payments to do with that.
-For those of you that have ever seen a German employee payslip, you know that this isn’t a straightforward matter.
+For those of you who have ever seen a German employee payslip, you know that this isn’t a straightforward matter.

 Once everything is set up, then you’ve gotta pay the people working for you.
 Figuring out the right individual employee payments, tax collection, social insurance contributions, sick pay and maybe even maternity pay can’t be done by a layman.

-English speaking partner on the ground
+English-speaking partner on the ground

 Expanding a business into the German market has a lot of moving parts that can take time to put together.
 First and foremost, the company incorporation stage takes time.
 It’s not a process that can be completed in a few hours like in Denmark.
 If you’re an international that doesn’t speak German legalese you need someone on the ground to navigate for you.